In this article, you will learn

 Create Approval in Advance

-Before you can automatically export a Mounting Instruction, you must first create an approval of the type Other Servers under Administration > File Management.
+Before you can automatically export a Mounting Instruction, you must first create an approval share (type Other Servers) under Administration > File Management.
 For more information, refer to the section Setting Up the File Management in the article Setting Up External Systems.

 2.1.
 Add Operation

-To add the Operation Export Mounting Instruction, proceed as follows:
+To add the Export Mounting Instruction Operation, proceed as follows:

-- Open the corresponding Production Configuration via Automation > Production Configurations, and then switch to the tab Operations.
+- Open the corresponding Production Configuration via Automation > Production Configurations, create a new Production Configuration or edit an existing one, and then switch to the tab Operations.

-- Add the Operation Export Mounting Instruction to the Operations list.
-By default, the Operation is inserted at the enf of the existing Operations list.
+- Add Export Mounting Instruction Operation to the Operations list.
+By default, the Operation is inserted at the end of the existing Operations list.

-- Move the Operation to the desired position within the Production Configuration.
+- Move the Operation, by dragging it to the desired position within the Production Configuration.
 Note the previously mentioned placement rules – the Operation can only be inserted after the Operations used to create a Production Job.

 2.2.
 Setup Operation

-After adding the Operation Export Mounting Instruction, you must define the required parameters within the Production Configuration.
+After adding Export Mounting Instruction Operation, you must define the required parameters within the Production Configuration.

-Figure 1: The dialog Edit Production Configuration with the Operation Export Mounting Instruction selected
+Figure 1: Edit Production Configuration dialog with Export Mounting Instruction Operation selected

-The following options are available for configuring the Operation, divided into two sections:
+The following options are available for configuring the Operation.
+They are divided into two sections:

 Export Mounting Instruction

 - Destination [1] – select the destination where the Mounting Instructions will be saved.
-Note that a corresponding directory must first be shared via Administration > File Management.
+Note that a corresponding directory must be created upfront and shared via Administration > File Management.
 If multiple approvals are available for the selected host, you can choose the path by clicking the icon [14].

 - Hierarchical Archiving [2] – by entering a "/", you can define the directory hierarchy to be created in the file system.
 Example: